Skip to content

 TIP

-It is no big difference which branch you choose to translate.
+It should be no big difference which branch you choose to translate.
 When Weblate detects the same strings in different branches, they will be used for all branches and only have to be translated once.
+If in doubt, choose the develop version.

 After selecting a project (Documentation or Zammad), you will see different sub-projects and their translation status summarized for all languages.
 These overviews may show a quite low translation rate, which is due to the amount of active languages.